autocrypt/autocrypt/doc/level1.rst

 ..  _autocryptheaderformat:

-Internal state storage
+Internal data storage
 ++++++++++++++++++++++

-See :ref:`peer-state` for a definition of the structure of information stored about the MUA's communications peers.
+See :ref:`peer-data` for a definition of the structure of information stored about the MUA's communications peers.

-Autocrypt MUAs keep state about their peers, to be able to handle several nuanced situations that have caused trouble/annoyance in the past.
-This state is updated even when the peer sends mail without an ``Autocrypt`` header.
+Autocrypt MUAs keep data about their peers, to be able to handle several nuanced situations that have caused trouble/annoyance in the past.
+This data is updated even when the peer sends mail without an ``Autocrypt`` header.

 For example, if a remote peer disables Autocrypt or drops back to using a non-Autocrypt MUA only we must be able to disable sending encrypted mails to this peer automatically.

-In addition to the per-peer state described in :ref:`peer-state`, MUAs MAY also store other information gathered for heuristic purposes, or for other cryptographic schemes (see :doc:`optional-state` for some example ideas).
+In addition to the per-peer data described in :ref:`peer-data`, MUAs MAY also store other information gathered for heuristic purposes, or for other cryptographic schemes (see :doc:`optional-state` for some example ideas).

-However, in order to support future syncing of Autocrypt state between MUAs, it is critical that Autocrypt-capable MUAs maintain the state specified here, regardless of what additional state they track.
+However, in order to support future syncing of Autocrypt data between MUAs, it is critical that Autocrypt-capable MUAs maintain the data specified here, regardless of what additional data they track.

 .. note::